matheusazzi/shop-vue/README.md

 This project is built with [vue-cli](https://github.com/vuejs/vue-cli) and [vuex](https://github.com/vuejs/vuex).

+Also I suggest you to use [vue-devtools](https://github.com/vuejs/vue-devtools) if you want a see how everything happens.

 ### How cart works

 - Products can be added to the cart if they've a item available on stock.